Huss33/Text-Editor/README.md

 - app can be used to write, delete, and update text
 - app allows the user to write text using JavaScript highlighting
 - app should save all notes unless deleted by the user
-- app should run even when not online
+- app should be installable and therefore can run even when offline

 ## Screenshots